yanferens/go-interview-practice/README.md

 ## Contributing

 We welcome contributions!
-To add a new challenge:
+You can contribute in several ways:

+**Submit Solutions:**
+- Solve existing classic or package challenges
+- Submit your solutions via pull request

+**Add New Challenges:**
+- **Classic Challenges:** Algorithm and data structure problems
+- **Package Challenges:** Framework-specific practical applications (Gin, Cobra, GORM, etc.)

+**Quick Steps:**
 1. Fork the repository
+2. Choose challenge type (classic or package-based)
-2. Create a new challenge following our template structure
+3. Follow our template structure
-3. Submit a pull request
+4. Submit a pull request

-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on both challenge types.

 ## License